 Your insurance agent should be accessible and can help you assess company ratings and policy needs.

-A financial planner can also help you learn how to spread risk out over several carriers (something you might do if you were buying an annuity) so that your future retirement income is not dependent on only the guarantees of one insurance company.
+A financial planner can also help you learn how to spread the risk out over several carriers (something you might do if you were buying an annuity) so that your future retirement income is not dependent on only the guarantees of one insurance company.